SBIR/STTR Financial Strategy for Innovators

 Why SBIR/STTR Awards Require Specialized Financial Oversight

-• Missing documentation for cost share or subcontracted research.
+• Weak documentation for subcontractors, consultants, supplies, or cost share

 Pre-Award Planning and Budget Development